WellAlly Logo

 📍 Joint replacements (hip, knee, shoulder, elbow)

-Metastatic Disease on Bone Scan
+Metastatic Disease on Bone Scan: What It Shows, Cost & Prepa

 Multiple foci of increased radiotracer uptake (hot spots) throughout skeleton.
 Typical pattern includes spine, pelvis, ribs, and proximal extremities.
 May be photopenic (cold) in purely lytic lesions like multiple myeloma.